Set up a device template

 For example, you can add a new Fan Mode state that has two possible values that the device can send, Operating and Stopped.

 |Display Name||Field Name||Value 1||Display Name||Value 2||Display Name|

-The data type of the State measurement is string.
+The data type of the state measurement is string.

 Settings control a device.
-They enable operators of your application to provide inputs to the device.
+They enable operators to provide inputs to the device.
 You can add multiple settings to your device template that appear as tiles on the Settings tab for operators to use.
 You can add many types of settings: number, text, date, toggle, pick list, and section label.

 Settings can be in one of three states.
 The device reports these states.

 Synced: The device has changed to reflect the setting value.